HPV vaccine for adolescents aged 12 to 13 years old

 Getting the HPV vaccine

-If you're over 18 and believe the HPV vaccine could be helpful, you can discuss this with your GP.
+If you have not received the vaccine and believe the HPV vaccine could be helpful, you can discuss this with your GP.
 They may prescribe the vaccine for you.

 Side effects of the HPV vaccine

 The side effects of the vaccination are quite mild – usually just soreness, swelling and redness in the arm, which soon wears off.

 Other less common side effects may include:

 These can be treated with paracetamol or ibuprofen.